Porthcawl-Insurance/www/content/culture.md

 #### Wellness
 * Health is not just about our physical bodies; we care as much about our minds and souls as we do about our bodies
 * With this in mind, we are happy to cover part, or all, of the costs for a wide range of wellness, therapeutic, and spiritual programs
-* This includes but is not limited to: religous community memberships, meditation or therapeutic courses and retreats, and a certain number of sessions with a therapist, psychiatrist, or psychoanalyst
+* This includes but is not limited to: religious community memberships, meditation or therapeutic courses and retreats, and a certain number of sessions with a therapist, psychiatrist, or psychoanalyst
 * This is not intended to be used for career development, skills training, or vacation

 #### Leave of absence